 BOMBAY.-There is no "permanent settlement"-in fact, no defined revenue system, in the territories under the administration of this presidency: in some places there is a settlement, with villages; in others, with individual chiefs; or there is a Ryotwar modification; but no proprietary right has been conceded; the fee-simple in the land does not exist.
 The result is imperfect cultivation, extensive wastes, much poverty, and comparatively small exportable produce.
 Some years since, when discussing the subject in the Court of Proprietors, the author found that the assessment in Guzerat was equal to 7s.
-6d. a beegah = 22s.
+6d. a beegah= 22s.
 8d. per acre.
 Since then the government have found it necessary to reduce the amount.

-PUNJAB.-Under Seik administration, the government assessment of the land varied from two-fifths to one-third of the gross produce; the exaction was less in the distant and imperfectly conquered territories: in the peculiarly rich lands round Peshawur, the "government share never exceeded one-third, and usually averaged one-fourth or one-fifth, and fell even lower -down to one-eighth of the crop,"+ paid in kind.
+PUNJAB.-Under Seik administration, the government assessment of the land varied from two-fifths to one-third of the gross produce; the exaction was less in the distant and imperfectly conquered territories: in the peculiarly rich lands round Peshawur, the "government share never exceeded one-third, and usually averaged one-fourth or one-fifth, and fell even lower -down to one-eighth of the crop," + paid in kind.
 In 1847 the revenue was thus collected :- From kirdars (answering, probably, to the word zemindars), 2,549,873 rupees; from heads of villages, 1,823,556; by division and appraisement of crop, among coparcenary communities, 8,944,658 = 13,318,087 rupees.
 In addition, there were various other imposts-extra cesses, capitation-taxes, village artisans' fines, grazing taxes, and custom duties innumerable.
 Since we became possessed of the country, the land revenue has been reduced in amount, but collected in money.
 Owing to a great fall in prices, too high an assessment, and want of fixity of tenure, there has been considerable distress among the cultivators; and the report on the state of the Punjab, up to 1850, is the least favourable section of that important and generally satisfactory document.

-• Malcolm's Political India, vol. ii., p.
+· Malcolm's Political India, vol. ii., p.
 41.

-+ Official Report on the Punjab, 1850.'51, p.
-56. sum-cheaply collected, and without draw-4 F gates of India, than by announcing to the people that the land is theirs in perpetuity, subject to a reasonable tax.
-If this were done, the Seiks and Scindians would guard warily against the approach of Russia or any other power that might attempt to molest the rulers who guaranteed them in the secure possession of their homesteads; and with a brave and hardy population, enjoying for the first time the advantage of just and merciful rule, England might bid defiance to all external aggression via the Red Sea, the Persian Gulf, Herat, or Central Asia; secured by a better bulwark than even the sandy wastes and barely traversable mountains which skirt our northern and western frontiers.
-The exact pecuniary burthen imposed by the land-tax of India cannot be defined :
+We could not take a more effective step for the security of British power at these gates of India, than by announcing to the people that the land is theirs in perpetuity, subject to a reasonable tax.
+If this were done, the Seiks and Scindians would guard warily against the approach of Russia or any other power that might attempt to molest the rulers who guaranteed them in the secure possession of their homesteads; and with a brave and hardy population, enjoying for the first time the advantage of just and merciful rule, England might bid defiance to all external aggression viâ the Red Sea, the Persian Gulf, Herat, or Central Asia; secured by a better bulwark than even the sandy wastes and barely traversable mountains which skirt our northern and western frontiers.